 Some Important Spanish Words To Help You Rent in Pereira Colombia

-But remember, if you are alone and without a good command of Spanish, don’t hesitate to go home and sleep on it or even ask a friend.
+But remember, if you are alone and without a good command of Spanish, don’t hesitate to go home and sleep on it or have us represent you and support you in your search.
+For more information email us at firstname.lastname@example.org.

 Arriendar: To rent.